SANdood/Ecobee-Suite/README.md

 Key Highlights include:
 - **Open Source Implementation!** Free as in beer AND speech.
 No donations or purchase needed to use (but if you insist, see [donations](#donations).
 - Single installation application, **`Ecobee Suite Manager`** used for installing both Thermostats **and** Sensors.
 No need for multiple apps just for installation!
-In fact, the **`Ecobee Suite Manager`** application is the only interface you will use to access all available functions, including those provided by child Helper applications (if installed).
+In fact, the **`Ecobee Suite Manager`** application is the only interface you will use to access all available functions, including those provided by child Helper applications.
 - On SmartThings (only, at this point) you get a sophisticated User Interface that uses custom Ecobee icons throughout the design to provide a more polished look and feel.
 - Display of current weather with support for separate day and night icons (just like on the front of your Ecobee thermostat)!
 - Robust watchdog handling to minimize Ecobee connectivity issues, and now also includes an API Status Tile to quickly identify if there is an ongoing problem.
 On Hubitat, the connection status is displayed next to "Ecobee Suite Manager" entry in the apps list.
 No more guessing if you are still connected or not.